When to seek help?

 If you have had severe traumatic experiences, it is important to seek help.
 Traumatic experiences may include persecution, discrimination, violence, rape, war or torture.
 Such experiences may lead to post-traumatic stress disorder.
 It means that the person affected cannot help remembering the trauma in various situations, which causes severe anxiety.

 Post-traumatic stress disorder can be cured and you can get help with it.
-Contact your local health centre and tell your doctor about your situation.
-When necessary, the doctor will write you a referral to the psychiatric outpatient clinic (psykiatrian poliklinikka) or another mental health unit.
+Contact your local health and social services centre and tell a doctor about your situation.
+When necessary, the doctor will write you a referral for further treatment.

-If you have come to Finland as a refugee, you can also receive help to recover from difficult experiences at the Centre for Psychotraumatology.
-The centre is part of the activities of the Helsinki Deaconess Institute, and the services are free of charge to the customer.
+If you have come to Finland as a refugee, you can also receive help to recover from difficult experiences at the Centre for Psychotraumatology (Psykotraumatologian keskus).
+The centre is part of the activities of the Helsinki Deaconess Institute (Helsingin Diakonissalaitos), and the services are free of charge to the client.
 They have special services for those who have been tortured.
 Psychotherapy, for example, can be used.
-First, you need a referral from your own health centre.
+First, you need a referral from your health and social services centre.
 Your doctor will consult with an expert from the Centre for Psychotraumatology and agree further action.